Deeppathak/Deeppathak/README.md

 [Project Link](https://github.com/Deeppathak/Recommender_system_-Movielens_dataset_with_Pytorch-)
 ## Real Life FEA project

-My inspiration came from observing the wheel support of my home trolley, which frequently broke under load.
-Driven by curiosity, I conducted static and fatigue analyses to identify the primary causes of failure with different materials.
+MMy inspiration came from observing the wheel support of my home trolley, which frequently got stuck to the frame and failed to move properly.
+Driven by curiosity, I conducted static and fatigue analyses to identify the primary causes of failure using different materials.
+I initially chose strong materials like cast iron to see if there were inherent design issues.
+The analysis revealed that the design had flaws, as the bracket was bending even with these materials.
+I then improved the design and selected structural steel, which performed well in both fatigue and static analysis.
+As a control, I also ran the analysis on magnesium alloy just to compare it to cast iron.
 <p align="center"><ins>  8” TROLLEY WHEEL BRACKET </ins></p>
 <div align="center">
   <img src="https://drive.google.com/uc?export=view&id=1uVJQnhF4Bp64EyjBThUNTK4QjE-uazMQ" alt="Image 1" width="500"/>